Liridon Leci

-Liridon Ilaz Leci (born 11 February 1985) is a Kosovan professional footballer who last played as a left-back for Kosovan club Llapi.
+Liridon Ilaz Leci (born 11 February 1985) is a Kosovan professional football manager and former player who is the manager of Kosovo First League club Liria.

 Club career

 Match fixing scandal

-On 7 October 2014.
-Swedish investigative journalism television program Uppdrag granskning published an interview with Leci, filmed with a hidden camera.
+On 7 October 2014, Swedish investigative journalism television program Uppdrag granskning published an interview with Leci, filmed with a hidden camera.
 In the interview, he admits his involvement in match fixing.
 On the recording, he blatantly speaks about his contacts in the second tier league Superettan and particularly Sweden's highest football league, Allsvenskan.

 Return to Prishtina

-On 14 June 2016.
-Leci joined Football Superleague of Kosovo side Prishtina.
+On 14 June 2016, Leci joined Football Superleague of Kosovo side Prishtina.
 His performances throughout the year earned him a spot at 2017 Football Superleague of Kosovo's Team of the Year and he along with Armend Dallku were the only Prishtina players to be selected.

-On 30 April 2017.
-Leci was arrested from Kosovo Police during the match against Besa Pejë in Peć after he entered the field even though he was punished with a red card, this happened after the injury of goalkeeper Alban Muqiqi and for this action, except that he was sentenced by the police was also sentenced by the Football Federation of Kosovo with two non-match games.
+On 30 April 2017, Leci was arrested from Kosovo Police during the match against Besa Pejë in Peja after he entered the field even though he was punished with a red card, this happened after the injury of goalkeeper Alban Muqiqi and for this action, except that he was sentenced by the police was also sentenced by the Football Federation of Kosovo with two non-match games.

 Drita

-On 19 July 2017.
-Leci joined Football Superleague of Kosovo side Drita, along with his teammate Endrit Krasniqi.
+On 19 July 2017, Leci joined Football Superleague of Kosovo side Drita, along with his teammate Endrit Krasniqi.

 International career

-On 17 February 2010.
-Leci made his debut with Kosovo in a friendly match against Albania after coming on as a substitute.
+On 17 February 2010, Leci made his debut with Kosovo in a friendly match against Albania after coming on as a substitute.

+Managerial career

+Liria

+On 25 September 2025, Leci was appointed as the head coach of Liria.